DavidHeresy/good-question/source/computers/index.rst

 -------------------------------------------------------------------------------

-TODO: What is a Kernel?
+What is a Kernel?
 -------------------------------------------------------------------------------

+The Kernel is the software of an operating system, that manages the computers memory and other critical resources.

-TODO: What is Kernel Space?
+What is Kernel Space?
 -------------------------------------------------------------------------------

+The Kernel Space is the area of the computers memory, where the Kernel operates.
+TODO: This refers to RAM, right?

-TODO: What is User Space?
+What is User Space?
 -------------------------------------------------------------------------------

+The User Space is the area of the computers memory, where non-Kernel software operates.
+TODO: This refers to RAM, right?

 TODO: What is a Protocol?